Perihelion Precession

 | What is perihelion precession? | The slow rotation of a planet’s closest approach point around the Sun |

-Continue to Mathematical Foundation to see the formal mathematical framework behind the model.
+Continue to Mathematical Foundation to see the formal framework behind the model.